 Alongside prints and multidisciplinary projects, Carlson primarily makes large-scale, multi-part works on paper through a combination of drawing and painting.
 Highly intricate and graphic, these compositions coalesce into expansive, disorienting scenes that often evoke futuristic and, at times, apocalyptic worlds.

 Organized by the Whitney in partnership with TF Cornerstone and High Line Art, Red Exit is the next work in a series of public art installations that has featured works by key American artists, including Njideka Akunyili Crosby (2015–16), Do Ho Suh (2017–18), Christine Sun Kim (2018), and Derek Fordjour (2018–19).

 Andrea Carlson: Red Exit is organized by Melinda Lang, senior curatorial assistant.

-Andrea Carlson: Red Exit is part of Outside the Box programming, which receives generous support from the Jacques and Natasha Gelman Foundation.
+Andrea Carlson: Red Exit is part of Outside the Box programming, which is supported by a generous endowment from the Jacques and Natasha Gelman Foundation.

 Additional support is provided by the Artists Council.